What’s the difference between FTPS and SFTP?

 FTPS vs. SFTP: Use Case Comparison

-When trying to decide between FTPS and SFTP, the factors below may help make your decision.
+When deciding between FTPS and SFTP, the factors below may help you decide.

 |Network Security||FTPS’s requirements for at least two ports (and possibly many more depending on the volume of file transfer activity) can make troubleshooting difficult and expose novel attack vectors that become possible thanks to the constantly changing data connection between the client and server.
 Special attention to the network configuration and server security options can help mitigate these risks.||Ideal Protocol |

-SFTP uses a single connection port for all communication between a client and server.
-This tends to greatly simplify interoperability concerns and reduces the attack surface when compared with FTPS.
+SFTP uses a single connection port for all client and server communication.
+This tends to greatly simplify interoperability concerns and reduces the attack surface compared to FTPS.

 Due to FTPS’s length of time in the market, more devices and systems are compatible with FTPS.
 However, the lack of standardization for many functions can sometimes lead to client and server interoperability issues.